yeasy/learning_pickleball/en/17_single_strategy.md

 * **Read Opponent**: Observe opponent's positioning and body weight to anticipate next shot;
 * **Control Rhythm**: Maintain pressure when ahead, slow down when behind;
 * **Use Timeouts**: Use timeouts at critical moments to adjust state and strategy.

-## 17.6 Key Points

-The key to singles is rhythm control, so try to move the opponent as much as possible while keeping your own position stable.
-Whenever the opportunity is right, move forward aggressively and keep the opponent pinned in the backcourt.

-* **Defense at the net**: After the return, move forward quickly and be ready to protect both wide angles.
-* **Control placement**: Drives need to clear the opponent's interception area and land with purpose, otherwise they are easy to block.
-* **Use angles**: Attack more often to the backhand side or other open space, but do not rush into overhitting.